edap/yourub/README.md

 ```

-To have more values back, use the option `extended_info`
 ##TODO

-1. adding a CLI
-2. the result should be yield, and not saved in an instance variable
+* the result should be yield, and not saved in an instance variable
-3. replace GoogleApiClient
-4. Implementing playlist
+* Implementing playlist

 ## Contributing